Continuously export Microsoft Defender for Cloud data

 Learn more in Azure Event Hubs - Geo-disaster recovery.

 Yes!
-Note that many Security Center alerts are only provided when you've enabled Azure Defender.
-A good way to preview the alerts you'll get in your exported data is to see the alerts shown in Security Center's pages in the Azure portal.
+Note that many alerts are only provided when you've enabled advanced protections.
+A good way to preview the alerts you'll get in your exported data is to see the alerts shown in Defender for Cloud's pages in the Azure portal.

 In this article, you learned how to configure continuous exports of your recommendations and alerts.
 You also learned how to download your alerts data as a CSV file.